D-Nation Q&A

 Both Hitler and Stalin represented dictatorial figures for medium two, Political Figures, and medium three, The Three D’s of Government.
 This tells the story of who these figures are and the negative impact on their people.
 For example, Hitler and the Nazis tormented the Jews during the Holocaust, whereas Stalin tormented 20 million people in the Gulag.

-The answer is simple: I’m not trying to be controversial and extreme; otherwise, I would have faced heavy backlash for it.
+The answer is simple: I’m not trying to be controversial and extreme at the same time.
+Otherwise, I would have faced heavy backlash for it.
 However, Hitler will remain in mediums two and three because he’s an important figure among the dictatorial figures.

 Yes, Adolf Hitler remains the most infamous dictator in human history.
 However, within the death toll under Hitler’s regime, he’s ranked number three with the death toll of 11 million Jews, Gypsys, the disabled, and the Gays.